 Other San Diego Zoo Tips

-The Children’s Zoo is closed for a truly exciting renovation.
-This is where the San Diego petting zoo used to be.
-However, I’ve written extensively about the many things to do at San Diego Zoo for kids that families enjoy most which also has helpful tips like what to take to the Zoo with a toddler.
-Don’t forget that there are many at-home ways for kids to enjoy the Zoo at home from live animal cams to San Diego Zoo games.
+Wildlife Explorers Basecamp is the childrens zoo and now one the many things to do at San Diego Zoo for kids that families enjoy most (this post has helpful tips like what to take to the Zoo with a toddler).
+Don’t forget that there are many at home ways for kids to enjoy the Zoo at home, from live animal cams to San Diego Zoo games.

-Every single animal at the zoo has a story.
-Both the San Diego Zoo and the San Diego Zoo Safari Park are currently featured on a new Animal Planet television series called The Zoo: San Diego.
+Every single animal at the Zoo has a story.
+The San Diego Zoo and the San Diego Zoo Safari Park are currently featured on an Animal Planet television series called The Zoo: San Diego.
 Whether you have kids or not, you will get more out of your San Diego Zoo visit by watching as you can look out for the animals in the show (many enclosures have plaques with the animal’s names on them) and arrive armed with a little knowledge of their history.

-You can actually integrate some of what you should eat and drink in San Diego during a San Diego Zoo visit.
-For instance, Albert’s serves pretty good fish tacos and you can order burritos and tacos at Front Street Cafe.
-Popular local craft beers can be picked up (and sipped as you walk) at multiple spots like Zoo Brew and San Diego Craft Beer and Margaritas.
+You can integrate some of what you should eat and drink in San Diego into a San Diego Zoo visit.
+For instance, Albert’s serves pretty good fish tacos, and you can order burritos and tacos at Front Street Cafe.
+Popular local craft beers can be picked up (and sipped as you walk) at spots like Zoo Brew, San Diego Craft Beer, and Margaritas.
 There are also excellent restaurants near San Diego Zoo in the South Park, North Park, and Banker’s Hill neighborhoods.

 What are your top tips for visiting the San Diego Zoo?